Japan extends virus emergency with safe Olympics at stake - WHIZ News

 The Olympics are scheduled to start July 23 after a one-year postponement due to the pandemic, and worries about new variants and Japan’s slow vaccination rollout have triggered calls from the public, medical experts and even a sponsor to cancel the games.

+Suga’s public support ratings have plunged to about 30% from around 70% when he took office in September.

-Experts have warned that the variants are infecting more people, leaving them seriously ill and flooding hospitals.
+Experts have warned that the variants are infecting more people, leaving them seriously ill and flooding hospitals in some areas.

-Japan has lagged on vaccinations due to bureaucratic and planning missteps and shortages.
+Japan has lagged on vaccinations due to bureaucratic and planning missteps and shortages of medical staff.
 Only 2.3% of the population has been fully vaccinated, and the current phase targeting older adults is not scheduled to finish before the games start.

 Still, Suga and his government are determined to host the Olympics.
 The International Olympic Committee has also said the games will go ahead even if host city Tokyo is under emergency measures.